lexming/lexming.github.io/_posts/2022-01-21-camera-as-webcam.md

 tags: fedora audio video
 ---

-# Connecting the camera
+# Camera video as USB webcam

 Some modern camera models can be directly connected to the computer through USB and be detected as a webcam.
 That's the easiest setup, but beware that this mode of operation might need special programs/drivers with no support for Linux.
-The more common approach is to use the HDMI video output of the camera and connect it to a device that converts the signal to USB.
+The more general approach is to use some video capture device that can take the HDMI output of the camera, stream it through USB and present itself as a USB webcam.

-In my case, the camera is a Fujifilm X-E3 with HDMI video output and I use Elgato Cam Link 4K to convert the signal to USB.
-Once the camera is connected to the computer, it is recognized as any regular USB webcam by the open source `uvcvideo` kernel module.
+In my case, the camera is a Fujifilm X-E3 which can send clean video through its HDMI output and I use Elgato Cam Link 4K to *convert* the video signal to USB.
+Once the camera is connected to the computer, it is recognized as any regular USB webcam thanks to the open source `uvcvideo` kernel module.
 Linux kernel v5.14 fixed an [issue with the reported pixel format by the Cam Link](https://github.com/AdamGleave/elgato-camlink-workaround), so any Linux distribution with a recent kernel (or backported patches) should work with this device out of the box.

 # Virtual webcam in OBS Studio